-In the example in the following image, the search was for “diaz, j”.
-The first two results are the same person, with a Clinical Associate Professor title and Academic Appointment Type of Primary in one unit, and a second entry with the same title, but an Academic Appointment Type of Joint in a different unit.
+In the example in the following image, the search was for “wang, rui”.
+The first three results are the same person, with a title of Professor and an Academic Appointment Type of Primary in one unit, and a second entry with the same title, but an Academic Appointment Type of Joint in a different unit.
 Most academic appointments are connected to a position, and therefore to a cost center.
 Which of the two results you choose will affect the approval graph.

 - Primary: The person’s primary academic appointment.
 Every academic should have a primary appointment, so if an academic has only one appointment, that appointment will be primary.

 - Dual: Used for adjunct appointments, endowment appointments, and other appointments which are secondary and are not administrative or joint, such as someone with two lecturer appointments or two clinical appointments.

 - Joint: Used for secondary appointments in the Professorial track which meet the definition of a joint appointment outlined in the faculty code.

 - Administrative: Used for administrative appointments such as chair, dean, chancellor, etc.

 Inactive UW NetIDs

 If there are individuals in the search results whose UW NetIDs are not yet active, you will not be able to select them from the list.
 The message “This person cannot be selected until their UW NetID is established.” will appear following their name as an explanation, as shown in the following image.

 If there are no matching results for your search, the message “Sorry, no results for your search.” will display.